-- 2. The Santa Anita Dam Spillway Modification Project will bring Santa Anita Dam in compliance with the California Division of Safety of Dams regulations and mitigate flood risk to downstream communities.
-The project includes a new spillway capable of passing the probable maximum flood and improvements will be made to the electrical, mechanical, water, and control systems.
-The total cost to complete this project is \$37 million.
-Project completion is scheduled for June 2021.
-These dam improvements along with modifications to Santa Anita Debris Dam, Santa Anita Headworks, and Santa Anita Spreading Grounds are estimated to result in an average annual increase in groundwater recharge of over 500 acre-feet per year. - During the construction of the Spillway Modification Project, a heavy storm caused a rockslide which damaged a portion of the dam's access road and restricted vehiclar access to the dam and reservoir.
-Public Works will pursue a separate Santa Anita Dam Emergency Access Road Stabilization Project to restore the road.
-Construction of the road stabilization is anticipated to start in July 2021 and be completed by summer 2022. - 3.
-Public Works continues to work on the update of the County's Floodplain Management Plan (FMP), which is an overall strategy of programs (including a Program of Public Information), projects, and measures aimed at reducing the adverse impacts of flood hazards on unincorporated Los Angeles County communities.
-Concurrently, Public Works is updating the Repetitive Loss Area Analysis (RLAA) for unincorporated Los Angeles County.
+- 2. The Santa Anita Dam Emergency Access Road Stabilization Project started in June 2021 and is anticipated to be completed by July 2022. - 3.
+Public Works completed the update of the County's Floodplain Management Plan (FMP), which is an overall strategy of programs (including a Program of Public Information), projects, and measures aimed at reducing the adverse impacts of flood hazards on unincorporated Los Angeles County communities.
+Concurrently, Public Works also completed updating the Repetitive Loss Area Analysis (RLAA) for unincorporated Los Angeles County.
 The RLAA outlines the location of these areas, the likely sources of flooding, and possible mitigation measures to reduce the risk from flood event.
-The FMP and RLAA updates are undergoing technical review by FEMA and are anticipated to be completed in spring 2021.
+The